 What to know about the 5 passengers on the missing Titanic sub

 Among the confirmed passengers are British businessman Hamish Harding; Pakistani businessman Shahzada Dawood and his teenage son, Suleman; and French explorer Paul-Henri Nargeolet.
-Stockton Rush, the CEO of OceanGate, the company that operates the vessel, is also on it, the BBC reported.
+Stockton Rush, the CEO of OceanGate, the company that operates the vessel, is also on it.

 OceanGate billed the trip as an opportunity to "become one of the few to see the Titanic with your own eyes."
 The company said the fee for securing a seat on the vessel was $250,000, according to its website.
 The trip wasn't billed as mere tourism, however, with OceanGate noting that each of its dives has a scientific purpose.